How to Prepare for a Long Haul Flight

 New Zealand is an epic country for a working holiday.
 The only issue is that it takes forever to get there from anywhere in the world but Australia, Fiji and a few small islands!
 Bearing in mind that you have to sit in an aeroplane for 13 hours or so, you might want to do a bit of preparation to help keep yourself entertained and as comfortable as you can get in a cramped economy seat.

-If you haven’t already, make sure you check out How to Book a Cheap Flight to New Zealand and Flight to New Zealand: Return Vs. Open Return Vs. One Way before booking your flight to New Zealand.
+If you haven’t already, make sure you check out How to Book a Cheap Flight to New Zealand, read Flight to New Zealand: Return Vs. Open Return Vs. One Way and compare flight prices before booking your flight to New Zealand.

 How do you prepare for a long flight to New Zealand?

 You don’t want your working holiday or backpacking adventure to get off to an uncomfortable and mind-numbing start.
 Keeping things simple, our mini-guide is split into four sections:

 Entertainment on a long haul-flight